SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

 I think it’s a good question.
-I expect soap, soap value to grow at between 4 and 6% in the long term basis.
-Low single digit volume growth and low single digit pricing as well.
+I expect soap value to grow at between 4% and 6% in the long-term basis, low single-digit volume growth and low single-digit pricing as well.
 That’s what I expect in soaps.
-I expect personal wash to grow faster.
-First just a little faster, but then much faster because of the compounding effect.
-And if you see three categories that soaps upgrades into, as you correctly said, are body wash, hand wash and face wash.
-In all these three categories we’ve made differentiated plays.
-In hand wash we’ve actually got a very differentiated play which is gaining share, which is magic hand wash in soaps.
+I expect personal wash to grow faster, first, just a little faster, but then much faster because of the compounding effect.
+And if you see 3 categories that soaps upgrades into as you correctly said, are body wash, hand wash and face wash.
+In all these 3 categories we’ve made differentiated players.
+In handwash, we’ve actually got a very differentiated player, which is gaining share, which is Magic Handwash.
+In soaps, we’ve got — in body wash, we’ve got a very differentiated share on Cinthol Bodywash, which is doing very well for us in modern trade, quick commerce and channels of the future.
+And we’ve just entered face wash with Muuchstac.

-But I do see in three, four years as these become bigger and as we kind of also we need a little bit more to be done to consolidate market share.
-I mean, you know, we must get to reasonable market shares in each of these segments.
+So all these put together today, maybe less than 10% contribution to this business.
+But if they continue to grow at 30% to 40%, they will start giving 2% to 3%, 4% to 5% over a soap.
+So in this period of 3 to 4 years, they may not materially make a difference.
+So if personal wash grows — if soap grows at 4%, personal wash may grow at 6% to 7% but I do see in 3, 4 years as these become bigger and as we kind of also — we need a little bit more to be done to consolidate market share.
+I mean we must get to reasonable market shares in each of these segments.
 I do see a compounding effect on these in the future as well.

 Vishal Kedia

-Thank you everyone for an exciting discussion.
+Thank you, everyone, for an exciting discussion.
 We hope we have been able to answer all questions.
-In case of any further questions, please reach out to us on our investor relations contact details.
-Thank you and good evening.
+In case of any further questions, please reach out to us on our Investor Relations contact details.
+Thank you, and good evening.